-The system of training is of the highest standard, which should ensure the attainment of the highest qualifications.
-The training programme in the Air Corps Technical Training School has been developed to provide ab initio technical training.
-The programme offers successful candidates the opportunity of becoming an efficient and disciplined member of the Air Corps.
+The system of training is of the highest standard, and the training programme in the Air Corps Technical Training School has been developed to provide ab initio technical training.
+The programme offers successful candidates the opportunity to become an efficient and disciplined member of the Air Corps.

 The programme is aimed at meeting the current and future employment needs of the Air Corps by providing graduates with a Level 7 Degree.
-The programme offers an interdisciplinary approach in which the students obtain a mix of technological and operational skills specifically related to Irish Military aviation requirements.
+The programme offers an interdisciplinary approach whichin the students obtain a mix of technological and operational skills specifically related to Irish Military aviation requirements.